Program Overview

 Wrongful convictions thus remain one of the most devastating consequences of the United States’ system of punishment, but pathways to justice for innocent people and their families are often steep and uncertain.
 The Making an Exoneree program seeks to both teach undergraduate students about this horrifying problem and directly engage them in efforts to remedy it.

-Through our program, passionate and highly motivated students at universities nationwide will spend an intensive semester reinvestigating likely wrongful conviction cases reviewed and selected by the Making an Exoneree program staff, ultimately creating a public documentary, website, and social media campaign that highlight the aspects of wrongful conviction and tell the story of the incarcerated individual.
+Through our program, passionate and highly motivated students at universities nationwide will spend an intensive semester reinvestigating likely wrongful conviction cases reviewed and selected by the Making an Exoneree program staff, ultimately creating a public documentary that highlights the aspects of wrongful conviction and tells the story of the incarcerated individual.

 Unlike traditional law school clinics, which primarily provide legal services and often focus on cases involving DNA evidence, Making an Exoneree concentrates on complex wrongful conviction cases that require reinvestigation, storytelling, and public advocacy.
-We empower and support undergraduate students to travel to the crime scenes, visit the person in prison, and create short documentaries, websites, and social media campaigns advocating for exoneration (and for parole, clemency, resentencing, or other release, if appropriate).
+We empower undergraduate students to travel to the crime scenes, visit the person in prison, and create short documentaries, websites, and social media campaigns advocating for exoneration (and for parole, clemency, resentencing, or other release, if appropriate).
 The undergraduate program also works closely with a Georgetown Law companion course, taught by Marty Tankleff and Joy Evans.
 Through this collaboration, law students provide critical paralegal support to undergraduate teams across all participating universities, while simultaneously assisting counsel and pursuing legal avenues for the incarcerated individual.